 32. Make movies or videos

 Do you like to direct or come up with story ideas?
 Movie and video-making could be for you.
 You might try creating a YouTube channel to start.
 You can make videos about anything, from productivity hacks to music to home decor.
+You could also create video tutorials.

 33. Martial arts